Telecommunications in the Republic of Ireland: History

-The original network was taken over by the Irish Department of Posts and Telegraphs (P&T) from the British Post Office in 1921 and used a mixture of manual and step-by-step automatic exchanges.
+The original network was taken over by the Irish Department of Posts and Telegraphs (P&T) from the British General Post Office in 1921 and used a mixture of manual and step-by-step automatic exchanges.
 Development of the network was relatively stagnant with slow rollout of automatic switching using step-by-step exchanges until after WWII.

 From 1957 onwards, P&T began to roll out more modern crossbar switches primarily using equipment supplied by Ericsson built at their Athlone facility.
 ITT Pentaconta crossbar switches, built by CGCT (Compagnie générale de constructions téléphoniques) were also used in some areas.
-This saw significant improvements to many services, but the network was still quite underdeveloped in rural areas.
+This saw significant improvements to many services, but the network was still quite underdeveloped in rural areas with long waits for new subscribers and the last operator-only exchanges only closing in 1987.

 Digital switching was introduced in 1980 using Ericsson AXE and Alcatel E10 switches both of which were manufactured at facilities in Ireland.
 This saw a total transformation of the telephone network with modern automatic and digital services reaching even the most rural parts of Ireland by the mid-1980s.

 The fixed-line network is now made up of multiple operators using a diverse range of digital technologies including VoIP.

 Ireland's first mobile telephone network, Eircell, went live in 1986 using the analogue TACS system.

 2G GSM services from Eircell launched on 1 July 1993.
 Digifone followed in 1997, then Meteor in 2001 (having been licensed in 1998) and 3 Ireland launched its UMTS 3G-only service in 2005.

 3G services launched in 2004 (Vodafone Ireland) and other networks quickly followed suit, and 4G launched in 2013 (Meteor) and is now available on most networks.
 Meteor was bought out by Eir in 2005 and eventually rebranded as Eir in 2017.